Here's a breakdown of everything this article covers:

 Aligning content in headers and footers with tab stops

 They have different symbols there for left, centre and right aligned tab stops.
-You can press the Tab key to move the insertion point between tab stops left to right.
-This way you can have content aligned differently on the same line.
+You can press the Tab key to move the insertion point between tab stops from left to centre to right.
+It's an easy way to have content aligned differently on the same line.

 Different headers and footers for first pages

-If your document has a cover page then you'll want to separate it from the headers and footers in the rest of the document, sometimes just for the sake of keeping the first page's header and footer blank.
-To differentiate the first page from the others select the header/footer and then from Header & Footer on the ribbon check the Different first page checkbox.
+If your document has a cover page of some sort then you'll likely want to have it look different from other pages and not have the same headers and footers as the rest of the document.
+Sometimes you may just want the first page's header and footer blank.
+To differentiate the first page from the others, select any header/footer and then from Header & Footer on the ribbon check the Different first page checkbox.

-On the first page you'll see the tag change to First page Header appear.
+On the first page you'll see the tag change to First Page Header and First Page Footer appear.
 You can now edit that first page separately as you need to.

 Different headers and footers for left & right (odd & even) pages

-You may want differing headers and footers for left and right opposite facing pages (in the editorial world we call this 'verso' and 'recto').
+You may want differing headers and footers for left and right opposite facing pages (in the editorial world we call this 'verso' and 'recto'), such as for a book or a two-sided report.
 Microsoft Word caters for this via the Header & Footer > Different Odd & Even Pages checkbox which lets you edit odd and even pages separately.

 Once checked the headers and footers on even pages go blank, from here edit as you need them.

-Quick part fields are particularly useful to insert data that dynamically updates within the document.
-A simple example of this is a page number; Word makes it easy to add a page number via Insert > Page Number and once inserted if you select the page number itself it will highlight dark grey.
-This is because it's a field, one which changes with each page increasing the number by one.
+Quick part fields are useful to insert data which updates within the document.
+A common example of this is a page number; Word makes it easy to add a page number via Insert > Page Number and once inserted if you select the page number itself it will highlight dark grey.
+This is because it's a field, one which changes dynamically with each page increasing the number by one.

 But what if you also want to show the number of pages e.g. '1 of 7'?
-You'll need to add another quick part field to do it.
-Let's take a look at how it's done.
+In that case you'll need to add another quick part field to do it.
+Let's take a look at how this is done.

 In our example above we've already added a page number to the footer.
-I'm going to add 'of' after it with spaces either side, and then go to Header & Footer > Quick Parts > Field
+I'm going to add a space after the page number, the word 'of' and a space after it.
+Then I go to Header & Footer > Quick Parts > Field:

 In my case I need NumPages.
 I have the option to choose different formats and can then press OK